abinit/abipy_book/abipy_book/input_factories.md

 for **spin-polarized calculations** (`nsppol=2`) with a **Fermi-Dirac** occupation scheme and a physical temperature of **0.1 eV**.
-It is always possible to change the default behaviour either by passing these options to the factory function or by changing the objects returned by the factory.
+It is always possible to change the default behaviour either by passing these options to the factory function or by changing the object returned by the factory.

 Also note that the factory functions do not use `get*` or `ird*` variables to connect the different steps.
 Client code is in charge of connecting the different parts.